ceowilmut/ceowilmut/README.md

 - 👋 Hi, I’m @ceowilmut
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning data analysis uisng python
+- 🌱 I’m currently learning data analysis using python
 - 💞️ I’m looking to collaborate on any project
-- 📫 You can raech me via this email, ianwilmut75@gmail.com
+- 📫 You can reach me on ianwilmut75@gmail.com

 <!---
 ceowilmut/ceowilmut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.